sta210-fa20/website/content/syllabus/index.md

 ### Inclusive community

-It is my intent that students from all diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
+It is my intent that students from diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful of diversity and in alignment with [Duke’s Commitment to Diversity and Inclusion](https://provost.duke.edu/initiatives/commitment-to-diversity-and-inclusion).
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally, or for other students or student groups.

-Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities.
+Furthermore, I strive to create a learning environment that supports a diversity of thoughts, perspectives and experiences.
 To help accomplish this:

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
 If you prefer to speak with someone outside of the course, your academic dean is an excellent resource.
-- I (like many people) am still in the process of learning about diverse perspectives and identities.
-If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.
+- If something was said or done as part of this class that makes you uncomfortable, please let me know.

 ## Accessibility

 In addition to accessibility issues experienced during the typical academic year, I recognize that remote learning may present additional challenges.
 Students may be experiencing unreliable wi-fi, lack of access to quiet study spaces, varied time-zones, or additional responsibilities while studying at home.
 If you are experiencing these or other difficulties, please contact me to discuss possible accommodations.

-**Academic accommodations**
+### Academic accommodations

 The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) will continue to be available to ensure that students are able to engage with their courses and related assignments.
 Students should be in touch with the Student Disability Access Office to [request or update](https://access.duke.edu/requests) accommodations under these circumstances.
 Zoom has the ability to provide live closed captioning.
 If you are not seeing this, and but would like to see this feature, please reach out to your instructor for assistance.

-## Academic conduct

-**TL;DR: Don't cheat!**

-Please abide by the following as you work on assignments in this course:

-- On individual assignments such as homework, you may discuss the assignment with other students; however, you may not directly share code or your write up with any other student.
-On team assignments such as labs, you may discuss the assignment with other teams; however, you may not directly share code or your write up with another team.
-Unauthorized sharing of the code or the write up is considered an instance of academic misconduct for all students involved.

-- **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
-If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
-Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism and an instance of academic misconduct.

-- You may not discuss or otherwise work with anyone on quizzes.
-Unauthorized collaboration or use of unauthorized materials is considered a violation of the standards for academic honesty for all students involved.
-More specific details about standards for academic conduct will be provided with the quiz instructions.

-Any violations in the standards for academic conduct as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.

-## Course communication
+## Course materials & communication

+### Materials

 All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta210-sp21.netlify.app/, specifically on the [**Schedule**](https://sta210-sp21.netlify.app/schedule/) page.

+See the weekly pages for a detailed outline of each week's materials, assignments, videos, and activities.

+We will use RStudio and GitHub for computing in the class.
+You may use RStudio through the STA 210 - Regression Analysis [Docker container](https://vm-manage.oit.duke.edu/containers).
+See the [Resources](/resources/) page for resources to help you get started with RStudio and GitHub.

+### Communication

-We will also use Sakai to email periodic announcements to the class.
-Please regularly check your email or check the **Announcements** tab in Sakai to ensure you have up-to-date information about the course.
+Regular announcements will be sent to the class through Sakai.
+Please check your email or check the **Announcements** tab in Sakai regularly to ensure you have up-to-date information about the course.

-## Asking for help

-- **If you have a question during lecture or lab, please to ask it!** There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
-- The teaching team is here to help you be successful in the course.
-You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
-A lot of questions are most effectively answered through discussion rather than email, so office hours are a valuable resource.
-Please use them!
-- Outside of class and office hours, any general questions about course content or assignments should be posted on Piazza.
-There is a chance another student has already asked a similar question, so please check the other posts on Piazza before adding a new question.
-If you know the answer to a question posted on Piazza, I encourage you to respond!

-See the [Resources](/resources/) tab for information about additional resources for the course.

-## Email
+**Online communication**

+If you have general questions about the course logistics, content, or assignments, you may post them on the online discussion platform.
+Note that this forum should only be used for questions or comments that may be viewed by the entire class.

+**Email**

-If there is a question that's not appropriate for the public forum (Piazza), you are welcome to email me directly. **If you email me, please include "STA 210" in the subject line.** Barring extenuating circumstances, I will respond to STA 210 emails within 48 hours Monday - Friday.
-I have more limited access to email on weekends.
+If there is a question that's not appropriate for the online discussion platform, you are welcome to email me directly. **If you email me, please include "STA 210" in the subject line.** Barring extenuating circumstances, I will respond to STA 210 emails within 48 hours Monday - Friday.

 ## Activities & Assessment

 The following activities and assessments will help you successfully achieve the course learning objectives.
 By experiencing the course content in different ways, you will not only gain a better understanding of regression analysis, but you will also get experiences that can guide you as you apply what you've learned in future academic and professional settings.

-### A Week in STA 210!
+### A week in STA210

 <br>